xDomty/RoadToDesktop/4. Advanced Solutions For Algotihms Level 1/README.md

-# This were the contents of the course
+# These were the contents of the course

     [X] Problem 01: Print Mohammed
     [X] Problem 02: Enter your name then print your name